Janomot

 Janomot (জনমত) is a British Bengali-language weekly newspaper.

 Content

 Janomot was founded in London and established on 21 February 1969.
-It is the first Bengali weekly newspaper, the first ethnic minority newspaper in Britain and the first Bengali newsweekly published outside Bangladesh.
+It is the first Bengali newsweekly published outside Bangladesh.

 The newspaper's regular features include home and international news and politics.
-It has subscribers in Germany, France, Spain, Austria, Australia, U.S, Canada, Africa, the Middle East and Bangladesh.
+It has subscribers in Germany, France, Spain, Austria, Australia, the U.S., Canada, Africa, the Middle East and Bangladesh.